ideal-ut/APM-2020/docs/sec-b/b-07-sgd.md

 ![Imgur](https://i.imgur.com/tpE2Vs2.png)

-In SGD the learning rate α is typically much smaller than a corresponding learning rate in batch gradient descent because there is much more variance in the update.
+In SGD the learning rate $\alpha$ is typically much smaller than a corresponding learning rate in batch gradient descent because there is much more variance in the update.
 Choosing the proper learning rate and schedule (i.e. changing the value of the learning rate as learning progresses) can be fairly difficult.
 One standard method that works well in practice is to use a small enough constant learning rate that gives stable convergence in the initial epoch (full pass through the training set) or two of training and then halve the value of the learning rate as convergence slows down.
 An even better approach is to evaluate a held out set after each epoch and anneal the learning rate when the change in objective between epochs is below a small threshold.
 This tends to give good convergence to a local optima.Generally, the outer loop will iterate over epochs, and for each epoch, we iterates over the dataset in batches as inner loop.